DeepCompress: A Dual Reward Strategy for Dynamically Exploring and Compressing Reasoning Chains: Experiments

 \subsection{Quantifying Emergence of Reasoning Behaviors}

 To further investigate the mechanisms behind \method{}'s high policy entropy and superior performance, we conducted an analysis on a targeted set of challenging problems.
 Specifically, we constructed this hard problem set from instances where our baseline models (\texttt{Qwen2.5-3B} and \texttt{Qwen2.5-7B}), failed to produce a correct solution.
-On each set, we follow \citet{zeng2025simplerl} to track the emergence of four cognitive behaviors described in \citet{gandhi2025cognitive}.
+On each set, we follow \citet{zeng2025simplerl} to track the emergence of four cognitive behaviors described in \citet{gandhi2025cognitive}, with the prompt shown in Appendix~\ref{app:reflection-prompt}.
 The manifestation of these behaviors suggests a reproduction of the ``aha moment'' phenomenon observed in R1~\citep{guo2025deepseek}.

 As shown in Table~\ref{tab:reflection-pattern-result}, \method{} reflects more often than the baseline models.
 Intriguingly, despite this higher reflection frequency, its average response length remains shorter.
 This indicates that \method{} has learned a more efficient reflection process, enabling more concise and targeted attempts at a solution.
 This mechanism also proves highly effective, as evidenced by \method{}'s stronger pass@1 score.
 Therefore, \method{} does not just encourage more thinking, but rather smarter thinking, turning each reflective act into a productive step towards the solution.